Measurement Clarity

 Transparent measurements

 Conventional management philosophies glorify “metrics,” which is a nonspecific term that often lacks connection to objectives, mission, values, workflows, strategy, or a shared reality.
 TeamOps prefers Key Performance Indicators (KPIs), which are smaller, incremental measures linked to Objectives and Key Results (OKRs) that, well, indicate performance.
-These offer greater context on both daily operations and the relevance of ongoing productivity to a function or the entire company.
+These offer greater context for both daily operations and the relevance of ongoing productivity to a function or the entire company.

 While KPIs measure smaller units than OKRs do, the former aren’t dependent on the latter.
 In fact, the two should be symbiotic in nature, informing and influencing each other to enhance operational visibility, measurement accuracy, and team empowerment.
 If you’re not creating OKRs to improve KPIs, then you’re either missing KPIs or you have the wrong OKRs.